The Best Thanksgiving Stuffing

 Add the Seasonings

-What’s nice about making a classic stuffing recipe is you get to decide how much salt and other seasonings you want to add to your recipe.
+What’s nice about making a classic or traditional stuffing recipe is deciding how much salt and other seasonings to add.

 Add the Seasonings